Have you thought about taking out a loan to buy a business? Many owners do.

 These loans may require higher down payments than SBA-backed options.
 They can also be slightly more difficult to attain.
 Further, many lenders require borrowers to guarantee the loan, especially if the borrower is an individual or an entity with no borrowing history.

 Learn more about commercial mortgages in our article in this guide:

 Commercial bridge loan

 Bridge loans can be a great way to cover commercial real estate costs and other high-ticket items, including large batches of inventory, renovations, or repairs.
 These loans can often be attained quickly and relatively easily, even for borrowers with less-than-perfect credit.
 The loans are collateralized, so lenders tend to worry less about a borrower’s credit history and credit score.
 However, most will still require a credit check for loan approval.

 To learn more about this option, check out this resource:

 Some non-bank lenders offer commercial hard money loans that are secured by the borrower’s property.
 This short-term option allows owners to purchase a commercial property quickly, with flexible terms, and often without checks to the borrower’s credit history.
 Keep in mind that the interest rate on these loans is usually high.
 Because of this, many borrowers view these loans as a last-resort option and refinance them into a mortgage at a later date.

-Some online lenders offer hard money loans, but most small business owners turn to friends, family members, or local real estate investors to secure this form of funding.
+Some online lenders have hard money loan programs, but most small business owners turn to friends, family members, or local real estate investors to secure this form of funding and buy a business.
 Be sure to evaluate the terms of a commercial hard money loan carefully before proceeding with this option.

 Learn more about this option and other commercial real estate loans in our guide, Small Business Financing 101: How Commercial Real Estate Loans Can Help You with Your #Location Goals.